Click Here for the complete Schedule of Events

 SATURDAY MORNING CARTOON HOUR - Resident horror host, Son of Ghoul, will once again put together an hour’s worth of original cartoons to kick off Saturday morning.
-He often times digs up those old cartoons that were deemed “politically incorrect” by the stuffy douche bags who can’t pull their heads out of their asses long enough to take a breath… which is just the way we like it at Cinema Wasteland!
+He often times digs up those old cartoons that were deemed “politically incorrect” by the stuffy douche bags who can’t pull their heads out of their asses long enough to take a breath of fresh air… which is just the way we like it at Cinema Wasteland!
 Cartoons kick off at 9:30am on Saturday mornings, so be sure to stop in and see what’s in store this time around!

 THE THREE STOOGES HOUR - It’s been a tradition since the very first Cinema Wasteland Show to screen Three Stooges shorts on Saturday morning.
 Resident horror host, Son of Ghoul, took over the job of sorting out which Stooge shorts to run when he mentioned that he owned every short on 16mm film.
 Stooge hour moved from early mornings to Noon on Saturday and the rest, as they say, is Wasteland history.